nidhi0606/VyaPyaarAI/README.md

 Simultaneously, we perform live price scraping from Meesho using Playwright to analyze real competitor pricing data for similar products.
 Using this data, we run smart pricing algorithms that suggest the most profitable and competitive price range for your selected selling platform.

-The entire system is built using the MERN stack ( MongoDB, Express.js, React, and Node.js) for a seamless and scalable experience, and styled with modern tools like Tailwind CSS and Radix UI.
 --------------------------------------------------------------------------------------------------------------

 ### Project Overview: